Larry Wheels

-Larry Williams (born December 3, 1994), more commonly known by his nickname Larry Wheels, is an American powerlifter, fitness influencer and a professional bodybuilder competing in the IFBB Pro League.
-Born in Manhattan, NY.
-Williams later moved to Saint Martin in 2008 as a teenager before returning to New York City and later moving to Los Angeles.
+Larry Williams (born December 3, 1994), better known as Larry Wheels, is a French Antillean-American powerlifter, fitness influencer and a professional bodybuilder competing in the IFBB Pro League.
+Born in Manhattan, New York City, Williams later moved to Saint Martin in 2008 as a teenager before returning to New York City and later moving to Los Angeles.

 As a powerlifter, Williams achieved world records for the total (i.e., combined squat, bench, and deadlift) in three weight classes.
 A prolific competitor, Williams has also competed in other strength sports including bodybuilding, strongman, and arm wrestling, appearing at major professional and amateur competitions.

 Williams has been open about his struggles with addiction to anabolic steroids throughout his career, attracting both respect and controversy.
 Early in his career, he was simply open about his use, including detailing his cycles and suppliers; later, he spoke out about his regrets and the difficulties he experienced as a result of excessive steroid use beginning as a teenager.

 Early life

-Williams was born in Manhattan and his first home was in Bed-Stuy, Brooklyn.
-Larry’s father was unable to hold down a job, so his mother supported the family, she ended the relationship with Larry's father soon after.
-Larry and his mother lived in Yonkers, NY until 2000, they then moved to The Bronx when Larry was six years old.
-His mother had an order of protection against a boyfriend that she kicked out of the house in The Bronx, due to his abusive behaviour, mental health conditions and constant cheating.
-The now ex boyfriend came by their house a month later, demanding to be let in.
-Larry’s mother refused to let him in.
-The ex boyfriend called the police on Larry's mother before she was able to call.
-Police arrived and ignored the fact that there was a valid protection order in effect against the ex boyfriend and took his side, which ultimately lead to Williams living with his grandmother at the age of six.
+Larry Williams was born in Manhattan and spent his early childhood in Bedford–Stuyvesant before moving with his mother to Yonkers.
+In 2000, the family relocated to The Bronx.
+Following family circumstances, Williams began living with his grandmother at age six.

-Williams relocated to Saint Martin at age twelve to again live with his mother.
-As all the schools in Saint Martin were either French language institutions or expensive private schools, Williams did not receive a formal education during this time.
-In response to bullying, he began working out, originally at home as the local gym had a minimum age of sixteen.
+At age twelve, Williams moved to Saint Martin to live with his mother again.
+Williams holds French nationality from his mother who’s from the French part of the island of Saint Martin.
+According to Muscle & Fitness, he did not receive a formal education while living on the island due to limited schooling options.
+He began strength training during this period, initially working out at home because local gyms had age restrictions.

-Later, he returned to New York City, where he could begin working out in a gym.
-He claims that "[he] realized at age 17 [he] was already the strongest guy in the gym."
-Recognizing his potential, he quickly moved to competitive powerlifting from the age of eighteen.
+Williams later returned to New York City, where he started training in a gym.
+He has said that he realized by age 17 that he was already the strongest person in his gym.
+He began competing in powerlifting at age eighteen.